Nottingham Team

 Expertise and Experience

-Dr Wheatley is an Associate Psychologist at Purple House Nottingham.
-She is a HCPC Registered Practitioner (Forensic) Psychologist and a BPS Chartered Psychologist, with full membership of the Division of Forensic Psychology.
-Dr Wheatley works with forensic and non-forensic clients, using Acceptance and Commitment Therapy (ACT), Focussed ACT, and EMDR, each in a trauma-informed and compassionate manner.
-She also specialises in working with those who have been, or are at risk of, stalking others.
-Due to her extensive training and experience, she can provide a range of services such as forensic psychology risk assessments, needs assessments (such as for IQ, autism, personality difficulty, etc.), as well as therapeutic interventions for a range of common psychological issues.
-Dr Wheatley is experienced in working with clients in adulthood, who have been in, or are at risk of coming into, contact with the criminal justice system.
+Due to her extensive training and experience, Rachael can provide a range of services such as psychology risk and/or needs assessments (such as for violence, stalking, autism, ADHD, IQ, personality difficulty, etc.), as well as therapeutic interventions for a range of common psychological issues (such as PTSD, anxiety, depression, OCD, etc.).
+She is also experienced in working with adults who have been in, or are at risk of coming into, contact with the criminal justice system.

-Prior to independent practice, Dr Wheatley worked for HMPPS psychology services group for 21 years, delivering treatment interventions and assessing risks and needs, working with adults, and in the latter part of this time, she held a senior leadership position.
-Alongside independent practice, Dr Wheatley leads the professional psychological practice programme at the University of Derby, where she also continues to be active in research and publishing.
+Rachael specialises in working with those who have been, or are at risk of, stalking others.
+Prior to independent practice, Rachael worked for HMPPS psychology services group for 21 years, delivering group and individual treatment interventions and assessing risks and needs with adults, and in the latter part of this time, she held a senior leadership position.
+Alongside independent practice, Rachael leads the professional psychological practice programme at the University of Derby, where she also continues to be active in research and in publishing.
 She is a confident and effective trainer and consultant, and her passion remains in helping people through difficult life experiences to achieve their own personal life goals.

 Qualifications

-2019- Doctorate in Forensic Psychology (DPsych), Nottingham Trent University.
+2019 – Doctorate in Forensic Psychology (DPsych), Nottingham Trent University.

-1999- Master of Science in Legal and Forensic Psychology (MSc), University of Leicester.
+1999 – Master of Science in Legal and Forensic Psychology (MSc), University of Leicester.

 1997- Bachelor of Science in Behavioural Sciences (BSc Hons), University of Leicester.